adrybakov/rad-tools/docs/source/user-guide/module/magnons/dispersion.rst

 .. currentmodule:: radtools

-:py:class:`MagnonDispersion` is a class for calculating magnon dispersion.
+:py:class:`.MagnonDispersion` is a class for calculating magnon dispersion.
 See the :ref:`article in library <library_magnon-dispersion-method>` for more information about the method behind the calculations.

 Import